 Most skin types react well to oils like sweet almond, jojoba, and even just olive oil.
 Use them as a facial cleanser before you go to bed at night.
 If you’re worried that using oily will make your skin greasy, don’t.
 These oils actually draw out the oils in your skin, leaving it both cleaner and suppler.

 7. Repel pests naturally

-Of all the chemicals that we bring into our homes, I think that pest repellent traps and sprays have to be among the worse.
+Of all the chemicals that we bring into our homes, I think that pest-repellent traps and sprays have to be among the worse.
 In many cases, the danger is right in the name.
 Rat poison isn’t just deadly to rats, it can be fatal to children and pets.
-It’s typically made from warfarin, a chemical also used to thin blood in patients at risk for stroke.
+It’s typically made from warfarin, a chemical also used to thin the blood in patients at risk for stroke.
 Even low doses can cause serious complications.

 Rather than rely on deadly toxins, try using humane traps first.
 These include brands like Havaheart and Safeguard.
 For natural insect repellent, try peppermint essential oil, lemon eucalyptus, cinnamon, or even vinegar.